mspnp/aks-baseline/10-workload.md

    > At this point, the route to the workload is established, SSL offloading configured, a network policy is in place to only allow Traefik to connect to your workload, and Traefik is configured to only accept requests from App Gateway.

-1. Test direct workload access from unauthorized network loactions. *Optional.*
+1. Test direct workload access from unauthorized network locations. *Optional.*

    > You should expect a `403` HTTP response from your ingress controller if you attempt to connect to it *without* going through the App Gateway.
 Likewise, if any workload other than the ingress controller attempts to reach the workload, the traffic will be denied via network policies.